 "Each of these...vignettes is beautifully nuanced in texture and hue, reflecting why the artist is considered a true pioneer of his craft." –Architectural Digest

-The exhibition at the Barnes Foundation is sponsored by
+The exhibition at the Barnes Foundation was sponsored by

-Generous support is also provided by The Horace W. Goldsmith Foundation,
+Generous support was also provided by The Horace W. Goldsmith Foundation,

 Jill and Sheldon Bonovitz Exhibition Fund, Dolfinger-McMahon Foundation,

 Margaret and Tom Whitford, an Anonymous donor, Bruce and Robbi Toll,

 Constance and Sankey Williams, an Anonymous donor, the Oliver Family Foundation,

 Brooke J. Lenfest, and the Alter Family Foundation.